vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 mvn io.fabric8:vertx-maven-plugin:1.0.0:setup
 ```

-On successfull execution of the above command the project _vmp-blog_'s `pom.xml` will be updated as shown below,
+On successfull execution of the above command the project's `pom.xml` will be updated as shown below,
 <script src="https://gist.github.com/kameshsampath/3c2e96d98f1e16d0f7a0501c05ce0d12.js"></script>

 The command did the following for you on the project:

 * added couple of properties
-  * `fabric8.vertx.plugin.version`  - the latest vert.x maven plugin version
+  * `fabric8.vertx.plugin.version`  - the latest fabric8 vert.x maven plugin version
   * `vertx.version` - the latest Vert.x framework version
 * add the Vert.x dependency BOM  and vertx-core dependency corresponding to `vertx.version`
 * add `vertx-maven-plugin` with a single execution for goals [initialize](https://vmp.fabric8.io/#vertx:initalize) and [package](https://vmp.fabric8.io/#vertx:package)